-

 The event is jointly sponsored by The Clarke Forum for Contemporary Issues at Dickinson College and the Penn State Dickinson School of Law.
 Link to Penn State Dickinson School of Law for additional information.
 This program is also supported by Betty R. ’58 and Dan Churchill.

-Biography (from Yale Law School)
+Harold Koh WEBBiography (from Yale Law School)

 Harold Hongju Koh is the Martin R. Flug ’55 Professor of International Law (on leave, 2011-2012).
 On June 25, 2009, the U.S. Senate confirmed Professor Koh as Legal Adviser to the United States Department of State.

 He began teaching at Yale Law School in 1985 and served from 2004 until 2009 as its fifteenth Dean.
-From 1998 to 2001, he served as U.S. Assistant Secretary of State for Democracy, Human Rights and Labor, and previously had served on the Secretary of Read more
+From 1998 to 2001, he served as U.S. Assistant Secretary of State for Democracy, Human Rights and Labor, and previously had served on the Secretary of State’s Read more

 Paul B. Olsen